 Collection and Storage of Autologous Hematopoietic Stem Cells

-Autologous procedures require collection of peripheral blood stem cells (PBSCs) from patients by the process of apheresis.
-Bone marrow can be used for the transplant, but PBSCs have been shown to lead to quicker recovery and less toxicity.
-Patients under consideration for autologous HCT are generally given chemotherapy to demonstrate tumor responsiveness and minimize risk of tumor contamination in their bone marrow.
+Autologous procedures require collection of growth-factor–mobilized peripheral blood stem cells (PBSCs) from patients by the process of apheresis.
+Bone marrow can be used for the transplant, but PBSCs have been shown to lead to quicker blood count recovery and less toxicity.
+Patients under consideration for autologous HCT are generally given chemotherapy to determine tumor responsiveness and minimize risk of tumor contamination in their bone marrow.
 After a number of rounds of chemotherapy, they undergo the apheresis procedure, either as their blood counts recover from chemotherapy or during a break between chemotherapy treatments.
 Growth factors such as granulocyte colony-stimulating factor (G-CSF) are used to increase the number of circulating stem and progenitor cells (CD34+ cells).
-Collection centers monitor the CD34+ number in the patient and product each day to determine the best time to begin collection and when collection is complete.
-The collected PBSCs are cryopreserved for later use; after completion of an intensive preparative regimen using high-dose chemotherapy that varies according to tumor, the PBSCs are administered back to the patient at the time of transplant.General Indications for Autologous Procedures/Preparative Regimens/Tumor Purging
+Collection centers monitor the CD34-positive number in the patient and product each day to determine the best time to begin collection and when collection is complete.
+Patients with poorly mobilized CD34-positive cells can often have their cells successfully collected using alternative mobilization approaches (e.g., plerixafor).The collected PBSCs are cryopreserved for later use.
+After completion of an intensive preparative regimen using high-dose chemotherapy, which varies according to tumor, the PBSCs are administered back to the patient at the time of transplant.

-Preparative regimens for allogeneic transplant are mainly needed to ensure engraftment of the donor marrow or cord blood.
+Preparative regimens for allogeneic transplant are needed mainly to ensure engraftment of the donor marrow or cord blood.
 Use of high-dose tumor-specific agents, however, has not shown benefit, especially if such agents add toxicity to the approach.
 Unlike allogeneic procedures, the tumor-specific activity and intensity of agents used for autologous regimens have been shown to be important in improving survival.

 - Kreissman SG, Villablanca JG, Seeger RC, et al.: A randomized phase III trial of myeloablative autologous peripheral blood stem cell (PBSC) transplant (ASCT) for high-risk neuroblastoma (HR-NB) employing immunomagnetic purged (P) versus unpurged (UP) PBSC: A Children's Oncology Group study.
 [Abstract] J Clin Oncol 26 (Suppl 15): A-10011, 2008.
 Also available online.
-Last accessed March 22, 2013.
+Last accessed December 11, 2014.